GuanQinG-GitHub/Rotating-Elves/docs/Automatic Catapult.md

 [Click here to download the pdf form of our report](Automatic Catapult/Expo Poster by SharpShooter.pdf)

 ## Video Demo
-Check the Video Demo produced by SharpShooter in the [Best Awarded Team](https://mp.weixin.qq.com/s/6qpO4l388TN4YJ9pF1TaCA) posted by the Wechat Public Account of Shien-Ming Wu School of Interlligent Engineering.
+Check the Video Demo produced by SharpShooter in the [Best Awarded Team](https://mp.weixin.qq.com/s/6qpO4l388TN4YJ9pF1TaCA) posted by the Wechat Public Account of Shien-Ming Wu School of Intelligent Engineering.
 (The last video in the post)